ApiLogicServer/Docs/docs/Logic-Why.md

 ### Iterate: alter rules

 To iterate (debug cycles and maintenance), simply alter the rules and add new ones - in any order.
 The system ensures they will be called, in the proper order.
 This helps to ensure correctness, and eliminates the need to determine *where* to insert new logic.

 &nbsp;

+### Documentation and Testing

+Use any standard test framework for system testing.
+One option is to use the [Behave framework](Behave.md){:target="_blank" rel="noopener"} to capture requirements as tests, and then execute your test suite.
+API Logic server can generate a wiki [Behave Logic Report](Behave-Logic-Report.md){:target="_blank" rel="noopener"}, reflecting the requirements, including the rules that execute in each test.

+&nbsp;